vidishsirdesai/video_streaming_platforms_hld/README.md

 - Compatibility with various devices, including smartphones, tablets, computers, and smart TVs.

-# Non-Functional Requirements for a Video Streaming Platform/Service
+# Non-Functional Requirements for a Video Streaming Platform
 Non-functional requirements (NFRs) define the quality attribute of a system, ensuring it meets user expectations and operates effectively.

 ### Performance